(Revised May 24, 2018)

 Name and Objectives

-The name of this organization shall be the Alaska Chapter of the American Fisheries Society, and herein after referred to as the Chapter.
-The objectives of the Chapter shall be those of the American Fisheries Society as set forth in Article I of the constitution, and to encourage the exchange of information by members of the Society who belong to this chapter.
+The name of this organization shall be the American Fisheries Society Alaska Chapter, and herein after referred to as the Chapter.
+The objectives of the Chapter shall be as set forth in Article 1 of the American Fisheries Society (hereafter Society) constitution:

-The membership of the Chapter shall be composed of those American Fisheries Society members in good standing residing in, working in, or having a professional interest in the State of Alaska.
+The membership of the Chapter shall be composed of those American Fisheries Society members in good standing with both the Society and the Chapter residing in, working in, or having a professional interest in the State of Alaska.

-The officers of the Chapter shall consist of a President, President-Elect, Vice-President, Treasurer and a Secretary.
+The officers of the Chapter shall consist of a Past-President, President, President-Elect, Vice-President, Treasurer, and Secretary.
+The elected Student Representative is a voting member of the Executive Committee, but not an officer.

-In case of a vacated position in the succession, officers shall succeed for the remainder of the term and the Executive Committee shall conduct a mail-ballot election for the office of Vice-President.
+In case of a vacated position in the succession, officers shall succeed for the remainder of the term and the Executive Committee shall conduct an election for the office of Vice-President.

 Duties of Officers

-The President of the Chapter shall preside at all meetings, serve as the Chair of the Executive Committee, represent the Chapter to the Western Division and to the American Fisheries Society, and make such appointments and perform other duties and functions as are authorized and necessary.
+The President of the Chapter shall preside at all meetings, serve as the Chair of the Executive Committee, represent the Chapter to the Division and Society, and make such appointments and perform other duties and functions as are authorized and necessary and, discharge other duties that may be required by the Society Executive Director and Division officers.

-The Vice-President shall be Chair of the Membership Committee, shall assist the Program Chair, and shall perform other duties as assigned.
+The Vice-President shall be Chair of the Membership Committee, shall assist the Program Chair, and shall perform other duties as assigned; and, discharge other duties that may be required by the Society Executive Director and Division officers.

-The Executive Committee of the Chapter shall consist of the elected officers of the Chapter, subunit presidents, and the immediate Past President.
+The Executive Committee of the Chapter shall consist of the elected officers of the Chapter and the Student Representative.
+All are voting members of the Executive Committee.
 The committee is authorized to act for the Chapter between meetings and to perform appropriate duties and functions.

-Functional committees and the Chair of committees, except as listed in Section 4 of these Bylaws, shall be appointed by the President annually, or as may be necessary for the conduct of Chapter activities.
+Functional committees and the Chairs of committees, except as listed in Section 4 of these Bylaws, shall be appointed by the President annually or as may be necessary for the conduct of Chapter activities.

-The terms of office for members of Chapter committees shall end upon discharge of the duties for which they were appointed, or, at the next annual meeting of the Chapter, whichever comes first.
+The terms of office for members of Chapter committees shall end upon discharge of the duties for which they were appointed by the Chapter President, or at the next annual meeting of the Chapter, whichever comes first.

 General Membership Meetings

-The Chapter shall hold at least one general membership meeting annually at a time and place designated by the Executive Committee.
-The program and presentation of papers shall be the responsibility of the Program Committee.
+The Chapter shall hold at least one general membership meeting at a time and place designated by the Executive Committee annually, unless voted upon by a quorum of the Chapter membership to change the annual meeting timing.

 Voting and Quorum